rails/rails/guides/source/configuring.md

 All these configuration options are delegated to the `I18n` library.

-* `config.i18n.available_locales` defines the available locales for the app.
+* `config.i18n.available_locales` defines the allowed available locales for the app.
 Defaults to all locale keys found in locale files, usually only `:en` on a new application.

 * `config.i18n.default_locale` sets the default locale of an application used for i18n.
 Defaults to `:en`.